Feature Flags

 Steps to add a gate

-3. Enable per tenant by setting the toggle in releaseToggles via TMS (no release), or for everyone by setting global_override=True on the toggle (one ER PR).
+3. Enable per tenant by setting the feature in previewFeatures via TMS (no release — see Setting a preview feature for a tenant (TMS API)), or for everyone by setting global_override=True on the feature (one ER PR).
 No TMS schema change is required either way.

 Limitations